-A Patent granted to Google on May 11, 2021, involves performing Natural language processing (“NLP”) tasks such as question answering.
+A Google Patent from May 11, 2021, is about Natural language processing (“NLP”) tasks such as question answering.
 It relies on a language model pre-trained using world knowledge.

-Recent advances in language-model pre-training have resulted in language models such as Bidirectional Encoder Representations from Transformers (“BERT”).
-This has been discussed within the past year when it comes to Google.
-The patent also tells us that using a Text-to-Text Transfer Transformer (“T5”) can capture a large amount of world knowledge, based on massive text corpora on which that language model has been trained.
+Advances in language-model pre-training have led to the use of language models.
+This one uses Bidirectional Encoder Representations from Transformers (“BERT”).
+Google has worked on this language model.
+The patent also tells us that using a Text-to-Text Transfer Transformer (“T5”) can capture a large amount of world knowledge.
+That would become a massive text corpus on the training of that language model.

-An issue exists that is related to using a language model that accrues more and more knowledge.
-The inventors noted that storing knowledge implicitly in the parameters of a neural network can cause the network to increase in size significantly.
-This increase could adversely impact system operation.
+An issue exists in using a language model that accrues more and more knowledge.
+The inventors noted that storing knowledge in the parameters of a neural network can cause the network to increase in size.
+This increase could hurt system operation.

-The patent begins with that information and then moves into a summary, which tells us how the process described in the patent might work.
+The patent begins with that information and then moves into a summary.
+The summary tells us how the process described in the patent might work.

 Pre-Training and Fine-Tuning Neural-Network-Based Language Models

-It tells us that it works with systems and methods for pre-training and fine-tuning neural-network-based language models.
+The patent tells us that it provides a way of pre-training and fine-tuning neural-network-based language models.

-The knowledge retriever also retrieves additional documents from a knowledge corpus to be used by the language model in predicting the word that should go in each masked token.
-The language model then models the probabilities of each retrieved document in predicting the masked tokens and uses those probabilities to continually rank and re-rank the documents (or some subset thereof) in terms of their relevance.
+The knowledge retriever also retrieves more documents from a knowledge corpus used by the language model in predicting the word that should go in each masked token.
+The language model then models the probabilities of each retrieved document in predicting the masked tokens and uses those probabilities to rank and re-rank the documents (or some subset thereof) of their relevance.

-A language model such as BERT can be used for many functions.
-The patent points those out as well, telling us specifically about BERT question-answering:
+A language model such as BERT can work for many functions.
+The patent points those out as well.
+It tells us about BERT question-answering:

 The knowledge retriever and language model are next fine-tuned using a set of different tasks.
-For example, the knowledge retriever may be fine-tuned using open-domain question and answering (“open-QA”) tasks, in which the language model must try to predict answers to a set of direct questions (e.g., What is the capital of California?).
+For example, the knowledge retriever may get fine-tuned using open-domain question and answering (“open-QA”) tasks, in which the language model must try to predict answers to a set of direct questions (e.g., What is the capital of California?).
 During this fine-tuning stage, the knowledge retriever uses its learned relevance rankings to retrieve helpful documents for the language model to answer each question.
-The framework of the present technology provides models that can intelligently retrieve helpful information from a large unlabeled corpus, rather than requiring all potentially relevant information to be stored implicitly in the parameters of the neural network.
-This framework may thus reduce the storage space and complexity of the neural network and also enable the model to more effectively handle new tasks that may be different than those on which it was pre-trained.
+The framework of the present technology provides models that can retrieve helpful information from a large unlabeled corpus, rather than requiring all relevant information in the parameters of the neural network.
+This framework may thus reduce the storage space and complexity of the neural network and also enable the model to more handle new tasks that may be different than those on which it was pre-trained.

-The patent describes training a language model by:
+The patent describes training a language in a few ways.

 - Using one or more processors of a processing system, a masked language modeling task using text from a first document

-- Generating an input vector by applying a first learned embedding function to the masked language modeling task
+- Creating an input vector by applying a first learned embedding function to the masked language modeling task

-- Generating a document vector for each document of a knowledge corpus by applying a second learned embedding function to each document of the knowledge corpus, the knowledge corpus comprising a first plurality of documents
+- Picking a document vector for each document of a knowledge corpus by applying a second learned embedding function to each document of the knowledge corpus.
+The knowledge corpus comprising a first plurality of documents

-- Generating a relevance score for each given document of the knowledge corpus based on the input vector and the document vector for the given document
+- Developing a relevance score for each given document of the knowledge corpus based on the input vector and the document vector for the given document

-- Generating a first distribution based on the relevance score of each document in the second number of documents, the second plurality of documents being from the knowledge corpus
+- Choosing a first distribution based on the relevance score of each document in the second number of documents.
+The second plurality of documents being from the knowledge corpus

-- Generating a second distribution based on the masked language modeling task and text of each document in the second plurality of documents
+- Deciding on a second distribution based on the masked language modeling task and text of each document in the second plurality of documents

-- Generating a third distribution based on the first distribution and the second distribution
+- Selecting a third distribution based on the first distribution and the second distribution

 - Modifying parameters of at least the first learned embedding function or the second learned embedding function to generate an updated first distribution and an updated third distribution.

-When BERT came out, it was intended to help with around 11 NLP tasks, including question answering.
-I provided a look at the summary of the patent and some of the images that go with that summary, but the final process is much more detailed.
-This statement from the patent reminded me of a previous acquisition by Google of Wavii (With Wavii, Did Google Acquire the Future of Web Search?):
+When BERT came out, it was to help with around 11 NLP tasks.
+That included question answering.
+I provided a look at the summary of the patent and some of the images that go with that summary.
+The final process is much more detailed.
+This statement from the patent reminded me of a 2013 acquisition by Google of Wavii.
+I wrote about that acquisition in With Wavii, Did Google Get the Future of Web Search?:

 In some aspects, the system’s one or more processors are further configured to receive a query task, the query task comprising an open-domain question and answering task; generate a query input vector by applying the first learned embedding function to the query task, the first learned embedding function including one or more parameters modified as a result of the modifying; generate a query relevance score for each given document of the knowledge corpus based on the query input vector, and the document vector for the given document; and retrieve the third plurality of documents from the knowledge corpus based on the query relevance score of each document in the third plurality of documents.